Site Operations Lead

 - Foster a collaborative team environment by proactively addressing conflicts, facilitating open communication, and implementing effective resolution strategies.

-- Leadership:
+Leadership:

 - In conjunction with the centre manager, select and hire new staff and provide orientation and training for staff as needed.
-Provide input to the program manager on performance evaluations and help identify and support development of staff.
+Provide input to the program manager on performance evaluations and help identify and support the development of staff.

 - Strong organizational and detail-oriented skills.